What is a DDA compliant Ramp? - Compliance with Disability Discrimination Act

 Published on Tuesday 18th February 2020

-The Equalities Act 2010 replaced the Disability Discrimination Act of 2005 (DDA).
-However, the term 'DDA compliant ramp' is still commonly used when discussing laws protecting the rights of disabled people to access buildings, services and spaces.
+The Equality Act 2010 replaced the Disability Discrimination Act 2005 (DDA).
+However, the term ‘DDA-compliant ramp’ is still widely used when referring to regulations that ensure disabled people have the right to access buildings, services, and public spaces.

-The Equalities Act 2010 replaced the Disability Discrimination Act of 2005 (DDA).
-However, the term 'DDA compliant ramp' is still commonly used when discussing laws protecting the rights of disabled people to access buildings, services and spaces.
+The Equality Act 2010 replaced the Disability Discrimination Act 2005 (DDA).
+However, the term ‘DDA-compliant ramp’ is still widely used when referring to regulations that ensure disabled people have the right to access buildings, services, and public spaces.

 What does the Equality Act cover?

-The act protects a person against discrimination on the grounds of (including but not limited to):
+The Equality Act 2010 protects individuals from discrimination on the grounds of (including but not limited to):

 • Disability